-- NEW: The commission members plan to visit the settlement where the miners lived
+- The commission members plan to visit the settlement where the miners lived

 - The commission will look into the conduct of Lonmin, mine unions and police